 Lunch -- Uncle Joe's Barbecue, Cruz Bay, opposite from the Post Office.
 Here is the complete menu: Chicken, Ribs, Chicken and Ribs, Steak.
 Each comes smoked with a delicious barbecue sauce, and two side dishes.
 Cheap and good.
 Order the chicken and ribs combo, and split it for two people.
 Sometimes there is a wait, since Joe's is quite popular.

 West Indian Snack -- Comfee's, Cruz Bay, in a little kiosk near the fire station.
 Have a Paté, or Johnnycake, or a stew, or some fried chicken, or the daily special.
 Not always open, but drop in when you see people there.

 Moderate Dinner -- Two-way tie for first -- The Fish Trap, Cruz Bay.
 Fresh fish, served in a variety of ways.
 Good service, good prices.
 Owned by a longtime resident who is a trained chef.

 Morgan's Mango, Cruz Bay.
 Generous platters of delicious foods, and a variety of cuisines.
 Enormous salads.
 Often entertainment during high season.
+A favorite with tourists.
 Or take a trip Coral Bay and eat a great meal at Aqua Bistro, which in now my favorite since we moved to that side of the island.
+Entertainment Friday and Sunday.